dabeaz/cluegen/README.md

     >>>

-In the above example, the decorated `as_dict()` method is presented with information about the class and a dictionary of all collected type clues (including those from base classes).
-In this case, `cls` would be `Point` and `clues` would be a dictionary `{'x': int, 'y': int}`.
+In the above example, the decorated `as_dict()` method is presented the class.
+In this case, `cls` would be `Point`.
+The `all_clues()` function is a utility function that collects all type-clues from a class including those from base classes.
+For this example, it returns a dictionary `{'x': int, 'y': int}`.
 The value returned by `as_dict()` is a text-string containing the implementation of the actual `as_dict()` method as it would be if you had written it by hand.
 This text string is executed once to